georchestra/georchestra/migrations/master/README.md

 ⚠️ RabbitMQ support is dropped since https://github.com/georchestra/georchestra-gateway/pull/264

+**Only compatible with GW 3.0+

-If you use Gateway 2.1+, you need to switch configuration of the gateway to point to console's endpoint instead of RabbitMQ.
+If you use Gateway 3.0+, you need to switch configuration of the gateway to point to console's endpoint instead of RabbitMQ.

 ```yaml
 georchestra: